TeaCommerce/Tea-Commerce-Documentation/docs/changelog/3.x/README.md

 <change-log-item change-type="Improved">Payment providers DLL now ILMerge's any third party dependencies into the one DLL meaning less to deploy and less likliehood of conflicts</change-log-item>
 <change-log-item change-type="Fixed">Fixed issue with variants property editor not showing variants doctype properties</change-log-item>
 <change-log-item change-type="Fixed">Fixed issue where you would get logged out when creating new entities where the parent node previously had no children</change-log-item>
+<change-log-item change-type="Fixed">Fixed console errors when attempting to add campaign rule but with no rule type selected</change-log-item>
 <change-log-item change-type="Fixed">Fixed trees not highlighting current position</change-log-item>
 <change-log-item change-type="Fixed">Fixed missing icons in security section</change-log-item>
 <change-log-item change-type="Broken">Payment providers are now compailed against .NET 4.5 (was previously 4.0)</change-log-item>